particle-iot/spark-sdk-ios/README.md

 plugin 'cocoapods-keys', {
     :project => "YourAppName",
     :keys => [
-        "OAuthClientId",
+        "oAuthClientId",
         "OAuthSecret"
     ]}
 ```

-go to your project folder in shell and run `pod install` - it will now ask you for "OAuthClientId", "OAuthSecret" - you can copy/paste the generated keys there
+go to your project folder in shell and run `pod install` - it will now ask you for "oAuthClientId", "OAuthSecret" - you can copy/paste the generated keys there
 and from that point on you can feed those keys into `SparkCloud` by adding this code to your AppDelegate `didFinishLaunchingWithOptions` function which gets called
 when your app starts: